Facebook iconWhat is Model Context Protocol (MCP) in 2025 - F22 Labs

 What is MCP (Model Context Protocol) ?

 MCP serves as a universal interface that allows AI tools to interact seamlessly with content repositories, business platforms, and development environments.
-By providing a standardized framework, MCP enhances the relevance and context-awareness of AI applications.
+By providing a standardized framework, MCP enhances the relevance and context-awareness of AI applications and is distinct from Artificial general intelligence, which targets broad human-level capability.

 This universal protocol aims to simplify integration across different AI systems and data, addressing the current need for custom coding for each dataset.